 The entire project will be published to all domains and subdomains connected to that project.
 If you've set a default domain, the project will be published to that domain and all other domains will be redirected to the default URL.

 It's not possible to publish specific pages to specific domains or subdomains.
 If you need to publish different pages to different subdomains, you'll need to set up separate projects for each page.
-Then, you'll add a separate hosting subscription to each project and add the specific custom domain(s) or subdomain(s) to each project.
+Then, you'll add a separate site plan to each project and add the specific custom domain(s) or subdomain(s) to each project.

 Step 2.
 Enabling SSL

-Sites that don't use SSL may be labeled "not secure" by some browsers, strongly discouraging people from visiting your site.
-However, if you do not wish to enable SSL, just leave the switch off.
+You can switch SSL off, however note that sites that don't use SSL may be labeled "not secure" by some browsers, strongly discouraging people from visiting your site.

 Before you continue